Opposition: The Expansion of Gambling

 SB 381 is authored by Sen. Randy Robertson.
 This legislation increases penalties (felony) on pimping and pandering related to human trafficking.

-Status: The bill has been voted on and approved by the Senate and has been sent over to the House for a committee assignment.
+Status: The bill was voted on and approved last week by the Senate and has been sent over to the House for a committee assignment.

 Support: Firearms Revision Bill